mnizarzr/wol/README.md

 > properly on your local network.

 ## Configuration

+Install [SleepOnLan](https://github.com/SR-G/sleep-on-lan) on target machines that you need to be able to put to sleep.

 Create a `config.yaml` file in one of these locations (in order of precedence):